dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 output.

 Now suppose that you're ready to work on Project 1.
 First, you need to change to the `Project1` directory.
 The `cd` command changes the working directory to the location you specify.
-You can type an absolute path or a relative path that specifies the location of the new directory with respect to the current one.
+If you don't supply a full absolute path, the shell will treat the path as *relative* and resolve it with respect to the current working directory.

 ```
 prompt$ cd Project1